software-assignments-spring2021/spring-2019-profile-photo-lookup/CONTRIBUTING.md

 2. If could not complete tasks on time, ask for help/let others know in advance
 3. Stick with what we agree on in meeting

+### Meeting Schedule
+1. Tuesday and Thursday after class
+2. Monday at 3:30 at
+3. Remote meeting on the weekend via Slack

 ### How we resolve conflicts
 1. Discuss right away
 2. If a member does not complete their respnsibility, they will be confronted by the rest of the team.
 This will be considered a "strike".